-- E.13.2.1 Uses permitted within the Crown Land designation are limited to low intensity recreational uses such as campsites, provincial parks and conservation areas. - E.13.2.2 Other permitted uses include commercial timber harvesting, and mining and they shall be carefully managed in order to ensure compatibility with other permitted uses.
+- E.13.2.1 Uses permitted within the Crown Land designation are limited to low intensity recreational uses such as campsites and provincial parks and conservation areas. - E.13.2.2 Other permitted uses include commercial timber harvesting, and mining are permitted and they shall be carefully managed in order to ensure compatibility with other permitted uses.

 - E.13.3.1 Access to lakes within the Crown Land shall be controlled.
-Access by existing municipal road or lake access point, motorboat, canoe, trail (snowmobile, ATV, cross- country ski, hiking, mountain bike, and horse) is permitted. - E.13.3.2 The Municipality of Temagami Official Plan supports land use permits and additional patent lands that are in accordance with the goals and policies of this Plan.
-However, despite any other policy of this Plan, the Municipality does not support any patent or other Crown Land disposition within the Skyline Reserve. - E.13.3.3 No new public roads and no new permanent structures are to be located within two (2) kilometres of Cross Lake. - E.13.3.4 Commercial timber harvesting is, but shall be carefully managed in order to ensure compatibility with other permitted uses and values. - E.13.3.5 The Municipality of Temagami Official Plan supports land use permits and additional patent lands that are in accordance with the goals and policies of this Plan. - E.13.3.6 E.13.3.5 The Municipality encourages the Province to have regard to the Municipal Official Plan when issuing land use permits or disposing of Crown Land.
+Access by existing municipal road or lake access point, motorboat, canoe, trail (snowmobile, ATV, cross- country ski, hiking, mountain bike, and horse) is permitted. - E.13.3.2 The Municipality of Temagami Official Plan supports land use permits and additional patent lands that are in accordance with the goals and policies of this Plan. - E.13.3.3 No new public roads and no new permanent structures are to be located within two (2) kilometres of Cross Lake. - E.13.3.4 Commercial timber harvesting and are permitted, but they shall be carefully managed in order to ensure compatibility with other permitted uses and values. - E.13.3.5 The Municipality of Temagami Official Plan supports land use permits and additional patent lands that are in accordance with the goals and policies of this Plan. - E.13.3.6 The Municipality encourages the Province to have regard to the Municipal Official Plan when issuing land use permits or disposing of Crown Land.